Plant-Coach/plant_coach_be/README.md

 I can select `Ok`
 And I see the plant in the `Seedlings Growing Inside`.

+### User Stories related to a User moving a plant from "started inside" to "transplanted outside"

 ---
-User Story in which a seed starting date
-As an authenticated User
+***Change plant status from "started indoors" to "transplanted outside"** As an authenticated User
 When I visit my dashboard
-And I see a Plant in my `Plants Ready to Start` column I can change the status to `Planted Outside`
+And I see a Plant in my `Seedlings Growing Inside` column, I can change the status to `Planted Outside`
-I am asked when it was planted outside and I see options for:
+And I am asked when it was transplanted outside
-- `Today`
-- `<select date>`
-When I select today
+And I can select todays date
-Then select `Ok`
-Then I can see the plant in the `Planted Outside` column.
+And I am taken to the dashboard and see my plant in the `Planted Outside` column And when I select the plant, I see:
+    - Chose to start from seed?: `Yes`
+    - Direct Seed Recommended: `false`
+    - Direct Seed User Decision: `false`
+    - Days to Maturity: `<integer>`
+    - Recommended Transplant Date: `<date>`
+    - Planting Status: `["transplanted_outside"]`
+    - Recommended Seed Sewing Date: `<date>`
+    - Actual Seed Sewing Date: `<date>`
+    - Seedling Days To Transplant: `<integer>`
+    - Actual Transplant Date: `<Today's Date>`
+    - Override seed-start date?
+No
+    - chosen_overridden_seed-start_date nil
+    - Override transplant date?
+No
+    - Chosen Overridden seed-start nil

+### User Stories related to a user being shown a visual cue about an upcoming task
 ---
+**Upcoming Seed Start - Inside**

+---
+**Upcoming Seed Start - Outside**

+---
+**Upcoming Seed Transplant Date**
-As an Authenticated User
+As an authenticated User
 When I visit my dashboard
-And I click on the name of the plant that is in the `Planted Outside` column, I then see:
-- A link to go to the plant guide
-- An estimated harvest date or range
-- The date that the plant was started
-- The date that the seeds were started (if applicable)
-- Organic
-- Plant Type
-- Name
-- Hybrid Status
-- Planting Status
-- Link: "My Notes on #{plant_type}s #{<number of entries>}"
+And I see a Plant in my `Seedlings Growing Inside` column, And the plant is within a week of the date that it is recommended to be planted outside, I see a visual indication of an upcoming event for the plant When I click on it, I can see `Plant is nearing its transplant date`

+### User Stories related to a user being shown a visual cue about an overdue task
 ---
+**Seed Start Now- Inside**

+---
+**Seed Start Now - Outside**

+---
+**Seed Transplant Now**

+### User Stories related to a user receiving a notification abodut and upcoming task

+---
+**Upcoming Seed Start - Inside**

+---
+**Upcoming Seed Start - Outside**

+---
+**Upcoming Seed Transplant Date**

+### User Stories related to a user receiving a notification about a potentially overdue task---
+**Seed Start Now- Inside**

+---
+**Seed Start Now - Outside**

+---
+**Seed Transplant Now**

+### User Stories related to a User moving a planting status "backwards"

+### User accessing the Planting Guide

+---
-As an Authenticated User
+**View Planting Guide from clicking on plant on the kanban board** As an Authenticated User
 When I visit my dashboard
 And I click on the name of the plant that is in the `Planted Outside` column, and I click the link to go to the plant guide
 I am taken to a page where I see the complete information available in the plant guide

+**View Planting Guides from a plant index page**

 ---
 Move Plant backwards/accidental status update

----
+## v2.0 Planned User Stories

+### Add Personalized Reminders

-Add Journal entry to a garden_plant
+### Add Journal entry to a garden_plant

----
-Scroll down to see a calendar where I can see the events of each garden plant
+### Scroll down to see a calendar where I can see the events of each garden plant

----
-When an plant has not been started yet but is within 1 week of the recommended seed-starting date,
+## v3.0 Planned User Stories

+### View Harvest Timeframes on a Calendar

+### Succession Planting Stories